-Remember, PRACTICE MAKES PROGRESS!
+Remember our motto: PRACTICE MAKES PROGRESS!

 DIY SOCK BUBBLE BLOWER challenge: